 During the Vietnam War, the Elkhorn was fueling ships involved in the operations there, and in 1970, it resumed its missions off the coast of Vietnam once more for the spring offensive.
-In May 1972, the ship was sold to the Republic of China, but before its transfer, it was placed out of commission on July 1972.
+In May 1972, the ship was sold to the Republic of China, but before its transfer, it was placed out of commission in July 1972.

 Asbestos Risks on the USS Elkhorn (AOG-7)

 Entire generations of veterans from all the branches of the U.S. military have been exposed to asbestos as the mineral was a big demand in the 20th century, especially in the first half that was ridden with wars.
-Air Force, the Army, but the Navy, in particular, acquired asbestos equipment in large amounts due to the desired physical properties of the mineral, such as its durability, flexibility and resistance to intense heat.
+Air Force, the Army, and the Navy, in particular, acquired asbestos equipment in large amounts due to the desired physical properties of the mineral, such as its durability, flexibility, and resistance to intense heat.